 What is it?

-The Student Citizen Science Challenge is an online Europe-wide challenge for students to scientifically and playfully explore issues surrounding sustainability and environmental monitoring.
+The Student Citizen Science Online Challenge is a Europe-wide challenge for students to scientifically and playfully explore issues surrounding biodiversity, sustainability, environmental monitoring, and biodesign.
 The challenge encourages students (and teachers) to get involved in a local citizen science project or to start one of their own!

 Student groups submit a visual or multimedia story sharing their method, observations, or reflection on a citizen science project in or around the classroom.
 The story could be a video, photo essay, comic strip, or a collection of scientific illustrations.
 Stories are displayed in an online exhibition, where students can share their story to a wide audience and see what sustainability inquiries other students around Europe are undertaking.
-The online exhibition is housed by MapWorks Learning on a tool adjacent to Narrative Atlas.
+The online exhibition is housed by Esri.

 Who should participate?